Fusion-Lightguns/Fusion-Light-Gun/DIY/Code/Arduino/README.md

    1. Download all files in this folder

-   2. Extract Fusion-Elite-ProMicro.zip to your desktop
+   2. Extract FusionElite-ProMicro.zip to your desktop

-   3. Extract Fusion-Elite-Libraries.zip where arduino has libraries
+   3. Extract FusionElite-Libraries.zip where arduino has libraries

         Example: C:\Users\YOURNAME\Documents\Arduino\libraries

         This should be a folder with two files.

-   4. Extract Fusion-Elite-Boards.zip where arduino has its prefences stored
+   4. Extract FusionElite-Boards.zip where arduino has its prefences stored

          This makes your Gun register in Retroarch, PC, Pi, etc as Fusion Volt DIY